outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

     - many object types can be an interface in a specific system, in addition to standard abstract interfaces (function/metabolic interface, system//immune interface, structure/cell interface, communication/nerve interface)

+    - attacking higher up the causal stack means attacking cancer's evolutionary & learning processes, so it cant evolve resistance to drugs

     - stressor

       - change requests, or problems of type 'mismatch' between change demand & change supply